GPs and Other Professionals

 - Toilet Training

 - medical problems that are impacting on school attendance

-The GP will need to complete our Referral Form for School Nursing Services (GP) and send it to our secure email address email@example.com.
+All referrals will need to be sent to the service via secure email address email@example.com.
 Referrals are discussed at a weekly meeting where a decision will be made about the appropriate intervention or support to offer to the child or young person.
 We will send a letter or email to the parent/carer and invite them to ‘opt in’ to our service by contacting the single point of access on 01922 423349.
-The referring GP will be kept informed about the progress of the referral.
+The professional who has made the referral will be kept informed about the progress of the referral.